akijowski/aws-lambda-playground/README.md

 > *SAM may also be necessary for building Lambda binaries, this is undetermined at this time*

 Further information of how SAM works with CDK can be found [in the SAM documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-cdk.html)

+Github Issue thread talking about how CDK replaces or can't replicate some of the features of SAM [#716](https://github.com/aws/aws-cdk/issues/716)